chenny408/whirlwind-unity-plugin/README.md

 heatCtrl: heat power [0-1]<br>
 duration (optional): in seconds, default = 0 for continuous<br>

-<h3>IsWhirlWindSystemReady - Check if the device is ready to send/receive commands</h3>
+<h3>IsWhirlWindSystemReady - Return true if a Vortx device is connected</h3>
 >public bool IsWhirlWindSystemReady();<br>

 <h3>GetCOMPortName - Get the COM port where the Vortx device is connected, i.e. COM5</h3>